VictoKu1/encycloped.ai/README.md

 ## Usage

 - **Home Page:**
   Enter a topic in the search bar.
+Topic names can include most common symbols and punctuation, allowing for precise and disambiguated article titles (e.g., "Python (programming language)", "C++," "Mercury: The Planet").
 If the topic already exists, you'll be directed to its page; otherwise, a new page is generated with a loading animation while content is created.

 - **Topic Pages:**
   View the generated article along with citations.
 Use the "Report an Issue" button to flag inaccuracies or the "Add Missing Information" button to contribute extra details or subtopics.

 - **User Feedback:**
   Feedback forms open in modals.
-Your input is sent via AJAX to the backend, where it is validated by the ChatGPT 4.1 (or any other LLM with an API) API before updating the article content.
+Your input is sent via AJAX to the backend, where it is validated by the LLM (OpenAI API or local LLM) before updating the article content.

+- **LLM Mode Switching:**
+  Easily switch between OpenAI API and local LLM modes by using different startup commands.
+The application validates your setup before starting to ensure everything works correctly.

+## Troubleshooting Local LLM

+### Common Issues

+1. **"Ollama is not running or not accessible"**
+   - Make sure Ollama is installed and running: `ollama serve`
+   - Check if Ollama is accessible at `http://localhost:11434`

+2. **"Model is not available in Ollama"**
+   - Pull the model first: `ollama pull <model_name>`
+   - Check available models: `ollama list`
+   - Update the model name in `local_llm.json` if needed

+3. **"Local LLM setup validation failed"**
+   - Run the test script: `python test_local_llm.py`
+   - Use the setup script to reconfigure: `python setup_local_llm.py`
+   - Check the logs for specific error messages
+   - Ensure your model has enough memory and resources

+### Performance Tips

+- Local LLMs may be slower than OpenAI API
+- Consider using smaller models for faster responses
+- Ensure your system has sufficient RAM for the chosen model

 ## Security Considerations